moveit/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

 .. image:: case_2.gif
    :width: 300px

-Again, if planning succeeds, the trajectory is animated in rviz.
+Again, if planning succeeds, the trajectory is animated in RViz.
 And finally the last planning problem is solved after pressing enter again.

 .. image:: case_3.gif
    :width: 300px